myanv/stellaris-mres/README.md

-# prometheus-page
+# Stellaris MRES
-A webpage about a fictional Stellaris star empire (WIP)
+A webpage about a fictional Stellaris star empire, made with HTML/CSS and JavaScript.